 [T]his sounds like so obvious and general a project that it can hardly denote a specific philosophy or project at all… [T]his is an utterly banal set of goals that are shared by literally everyone who sincerely tries to act charitably.

 This is clearly false.
 As Bentham’s Bulldog replies, most people give lip service to doing good effectively.
-But then they go and donate to local children’s hospitals and puppy shelters, while showing no interest in learning about neglected tropical diseases or improving factory-farmed animal welfare.
+But then they go and donate to local children’s hospitals and puppy shelters, not to neglected tropical diseases or improving factory-farmed animal welfare.
 DeBoer himself dismisses without argument “weird” concerns about shrimp welfare and existential risk reduction, which one very clearly cannot just dismiss as a priori irrelevant if one actually cares about promoting the impartial good.
-The latter entails a very unusual degree of open-mindedness.

 Let’s be honest